gantsign/ansible-role-java/README.md

             * Wily (15.10)
             * Xenial (16.04)

+    * RedHat Family

+        * CentOS

+            * 6
+            * 7

     * Note: other versions are likely to work but have not been tested.

 Role Variables
 --------------